 - Do not ever cross the arena floor!
 Do not go into drum circles.
-Stay on the perimeter.
 If a drum group is singing or about to sing, do not approach the drum.
 Stay on the perimeter of the arena floor.

 If you have any questions about any of the above etiquette or would like to know more, please ask an ITSA member.
 Also, most dancers, singers, elders and staff are happy to help.